Mani-0927/music-player/README.md

 ## Final Note
 This project is original, beginner-friendly, and fully functional.
-It demonstrates core front-end development skills and is suitable for internship submission.
+It demonstrates core front-end development skills.